aoberoi/typescript-react-starter/README.md

       is used to resolve `import`s of css files _in the source JavaScript/TypeScript_.

-*  [PostCSS](https://postcss.org/) and [CSS Modules](https://github.com/css-modules/css-modules): PostCSS is a tool that applies transformations on CSS according to its configuration.
+*  [PostCSS](https://postcss.org/) and [CSS Modules](https://github.com/css-modules/css-modules): PostCSS is a tool that applies transformations on CSS according to its configuration - in `client/postcss.config.js`.
 In this project PostCSS has been configured to use the [`postcss-preset-env`](https://github.com/csstools/postcss-preset-env) plugin, which applies transformations that polyfill modern CSS syntax to work in older browsers, including prefixing CSS properties and values using [`autoprefixer`](https://github.com/postcss/autoprefixer).
 The exact set of transforms depends on the target environment, which can be configured if necessary, but currently is just using the default.
 CSS Modules is a technique of isolating CSS code to make it easier to work with, similar to the way components isolate DOM.
 CSS code in this project is written using CSS Modules.
 CSS files can be imported into TypeScript files and the default export contains a property for each CSS class name.
 The value of each property is a unique name that call be assigned to an element's `class` attribute, or in JSX the `className` prop.
 Webpack is responsible for loading that CSS when it is imported, so you can simply work on modules with independent CSS code.

 *  [tslint](https://palantir.github.io/tslint/): TSLint helps detect common errors and enforce a consistent style by statically analyzing all TypeScript code in the project.
 Coming from using ESLint, and specifically the